What age? What stage?

-The chart we have provided (see opposite) can be used to easily determine approximately how old your cat is in human terms.
+The chart we have provided (below) can be used to easily determine approximately how old your cat is in human terms.
 It should be remembered that this is just an estimate though as each cat, just like each human, is an individual and rates of maturation and ageing will vary.

 As you will see from the chart, we also recognise six different life stages for cats.
 These are based on an understanding of how cats mature and age both physically and behaviourally, and allow us to predict when certain changes might be occurring both physically and mentally.